-Class A3 means that the concrete contains a greater proportion of mundic than Class A2 but it has been shown that it is unlikely to suffer adverse affects in the future.
+Class A3 means that the concrete contains a greater proportion of mundic than Class A2 but it has been shown that it is unlikely to suffer adverse effects in the future.

 This is determined by Stage 3 testing, which involves exposing samples to accelerated weathering to see how the concrete will hold up in the future.
-Stage 3 testing is an option for samples found to be Class B, but Stage 3 testing is very expensive and takes several months to complete.
+Stage 3 testing is an option for samples found to be Class B, but Stage 3 testing is very expensive and in some cases can take up to a year to complete.
 It is not appropriate in all circumstances.